Otina12/AdventOfCode/README.md

-🎄[Advent of Code](https://adventofcode.com/) is an Advent calendar of small Christmas themed programming puzzles for a variety of skill levels that can be solved in any programming language you like.
+🎄[Advent of Code](https://adventofcode.com/) is an annual Advent calendar of small Christmas themed programming puzzles for a variety of skill levels that can be solved in any programming language you like.

 This repository contains my solutions to the puzzles.
 The solutions are written in Python, and I try to keep the code simple and close to what you would write in most programming languages.
 No Python shortcuts.